-The Council has direct ownership of a number of small operating and nonoperating entities which it has exempted as CCOs pursuant to section 7(3) of the Local Government Act 2002.
+The Council has direct ownership of a number of small operating and non-operating entities that via resolution are exempt from the CCO provisions of the Local Government Act 2002.

-In support of the resolution, Council has considered the nature and scope of the activities of these entities, along with the costs and benefits to the Council, the entity and the local community as a result of the exemption.
+In support of the resolution, Council has considered the nature and scope of the activities of these entities, along with the costs associated with being a CCO and minor benefits that result from being a CCO.